MattInglisWhalen/MIW_AutoFit/README.md

  Have data but don't know how to fit it?
 This tool will automatically tell you the best function to model your data, along with the best-fit parameters and uncertainties.

+ This is a change on the GitHub repo

 ---

 ### Executables / Apps